saifeldeen-bio/Prokaryome/README.md

 8. Alonge, Michael, et al. "Automated assembly scaffolding using RagTag elevates a new tomato system for high-throughput genome editing."
 Genome biology 23.1 (2022): 258.
 9. Seemann, Torsten.
 "Prokka: rapid prokaryotic genome annotation."
 Bioinformatics 30.14 (2014): 2068-2069.
 10. Cumsille, Andrés, et al. "GenoVi, an open-source automated circular genome visualizer for bacteria and archaea."
 PLoS Computational Biology 19.4 (2023): e1010998.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.